wp-plugins/cp-image-store/readme.txt

 *   PayPal Language: Language in which PayPal will be loaded.
 *   Use shopping cart: Activate the shopping cart to allow purchase of several products at once.
 *   Download link valid for: Enter the number of days during which the generated download link will be valid;  past this number of days the download link will expire.
+*   Use safe downloads: Requires that the customer type the email address used to purchase the products before download them.
 *   Pack all Purchased image files as a single ZIP file: You can group all products purchased in one compacted file.

 **Discount Settings (Available only in the Premium version)**

 This section allows to set up discounts in your CP Image Store with Slideshow.

-*   Display discount promotions in the music store page: Allows to display the text of the promotion on the store page.
+*   Display discount promotions in the image store page: Allows to display the text of the promotion on the store page.
 *   Scheduled Discounts: List of defined discounts.
 Here you can edit or delete existing discounts.
 *   Percent of discount: Percentage of the price that will be discounted.
 *   Valid for sales over than: The discount will apply to sales where the total amount exceeds the number entered in this field.